World Poverty,

 the extent of poverty worldwide.

 Some of the rich may well have properly earned their wealth, and some of the poor may well have done little to deserve riches, but there is much to wealth distribution that is clearly not based on fairness and a number of different factors are helping to maintain poverty in different countries.
+A reasonable picture of the current extent of absolute poverty worldwide is given by the World Bank poverty maps below.

 In richer countries like the United States of America, it may be that up to 25% of people are relatively poor and another 2% or 3% absolutely poor.
 But in richer countries all of their poor are often treated as inferior citizens or social outcasts, and will often blame their middle-class governments for not helping fairly.
-Indeed this has often led to charities being set up with the intention of giving some help to at least some of these poor, though often run by the same class of people who run the unhelpful governments and do not really understand all of the actual problems of the poor.
+Indeed this has often led to charities being set up with the intention of giving some help to at least some of these poor, though often run by the same class of people who run the unhelpful governments and who do not really understand all of the actual problems of the poor.

 International aid for poorer countries.